Crypto’s Role in the Age of Autonomy

 The 6th Surge — A New Age

 Based on the model outlined in the book, I think we’re in a new Age — the Age to Autonomy.
 Many have talked about the “Age of Automation”, but I don’t think that description captures the full picture.
 Automation focuses on making systems and processes automatic without the need for continuous intervention or input from an operator (a human).
 Autonomy focuses on making an agent or system self-governing.
-As we’ll see, this slight distinction makes all the difference.
+As we’ll see, this slight distinction is makes all the difference.

 This new technological revolution fits within the model of the Kondratieff Cycle or long wave paradigm and the model outlined in the book by Perez.
 Some have written about cryptocurrency itself following the Kondratieff long wave cycle.
 Below we’ll discuss the patterns within a cycle of technological revolution, enumerate some of the events for each period and phase and describe the greater context.